-Gap insurance covers the gap between what you owe on your auto or motorhome loan and its current market value.
+Gap insurance is what you buy from your auto insurance company as an endorsement you add to your existing auto insurance policy.
+It covers the gap between what you owe on the loan for your brand new (or under one year) auto or motorhome and its current market value.

 If you're in an accident and your insurance company decides your vehicle or motorhome is totaled (also called "total loss"), your collision coverage:

 - Will only pay you the current market value.

 - Won't cover any amount you may still owe on your loan.

 - Auto loan balance on a brand new vehicle: $30,000

 - Actual cash value at time of accident: $25,000

 - Payoff without gap coverage: $25,000 (minus your deductible)

 - Payoff with gap coverage: $25,000 + $5,000